Q. What is considered directory information?

 Q. Can a student give verbal permission for a parent to access their records?

-A. In order for parents to have access to a student’s records or perform any transactions on a student’s behalf, a signed release form (Authorization to Release Student Information) must be on file with the College or the student must qualify as a dependent under the guidelines of 34 C.F.R. §99.31 and a permission note must added to the student’s electronic record in MCC’s database.
+A. No, in order for parents to have access to a student’s records or perform any transactions on a student’s behalf, a signed release form (Authorization to Release Student Information) must be on file with the College or the student must qualify as a dependent under the guidelines of 34 C.F.R. §99.31 and a permission note must added to the student’s electronic record in MCC’s database.

 Q. A parent stops by Student Services and wants to register her daughter for several classes.
 Can she do this?